erwindon/SaltGUI/README.md

     - "osrelease_info"
 ```
 The names can be specified as simple names like the example above.
 Alternatively, the [grains.get](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.grains.html#salt.modules.grains.get) notation can be used to get more detailed information.
-The separator is always ':'. e.g. "locale_info:timezone".
+The separator is always `:`. e.g. `locale_info:timezone`.
 Alternatively, the [jsonpath](https://www.w3resource.com/JSON/JSONPath-with-JavaScript.php) notation can be used to allow even more freedom.
-Jsonpath is used when the text starts with a '$'. e.g. "$.ip4_interfaces.eth0[0]".
+Jsonpath is used when the text starts with a `$`. e.g. `$.ip4_interfaces.eth0[0]`.

 ## Pillars
 Pillars potentially contain security senstitive information.